Zuikyo/ZIKRouter/Documentation/English/RouterImplementation.md

 # Router Implementation

-ZIKRouter is an abstract factory design.
-You need to create router subclass (factory subclass) for your module (product), then implement router's interface.
+To make your class become modular, you need to create router for your module.
 You don't need to modify the module's code.
+That will reduce the cost for refactoring existing modules.

 Here is an example for creating router for `EditorViewController`.